-- 1. Upon graduation, students will have mastered advanced topics in various branches of mathematics, including pure and applied mathematics. - 2.
+- 1. Upon graduation, students will have mastered advanced topics in various branches of mathematics, with a focus on data science. - 2.
 Upon graduation, students will be capable of conducting independent and original research, developing and testing mathematical models for real-world problems in engineering and sciences, and applying mathematical theories and computational techniques to solve complex issues. - 3.
-Upon graduation, students will also be adept at using mathematical models to analyze real-world problems and effectively teaching and communicating complex concepts. - 4.
-Upon completion of the program, students will be equipped to develop professional ethics and practices in research, manage research projects including data collection, analysis, and interpretation, and be well-prepared for careers in academia, applied mathematics, engineering, and related scientific fields.
+Upon graduation, students will be adept at using mathematical models to analyze real-world problems and effectively teaching and communicating complex concepts. - 4.
+Through the completion of this program, students will be equipped to develop professional ethics and practices in research, manage research projects including data collection, analysis, and interpretation, and be well-prepared for careers in academia, applied mathematics, engineering, and related scientific fields.